MD

 2. Establish Guardrails, Not Gates

-Architecture must move from heavy approval cycles to principle-based governance:
+Architecture must move from heavy approval cycles to principle-based governance with technology standards, security baselines, data ownership models, integration policies, and cloud/platform reference models.

 3. Align Investment to Capabilities